Fighting a Denial of DSHS Public Assistance

-7100EN - This publication explains your rights if you apply for cash, food stamps, medical, or child care assistance from the Washington State Department of Social and Health Services (DSHS) and their office denies you benefits.
+Read this for what to do if you apply for cash, food stamps, medical, or child care assistance from the Washington State Department of Social and Health Services (DSHS) and their office denies you benefits. #7100EN

-- How does DSHS have to tell me about the denial?
+- How does DSHS tell me about the denial?

 - How do I get ready for an administrative hearing?

 Yes, if you applied for cash, food stamps, medical, or childcare assistance from the Washington State Department of Social and Health Services (DSHS) and they denied you benefits.

 If you are already getting help and DSHS ends your benefits, read How to Fight a Termination or Reduction of DSHS Public Assistance.

 If DSHS asks you to repay benefits you already got, read Fighting an Overpayment of Cash Assistance, Medical Assistance or Food Stamps.